FELINE MEDICAL CURIOSITIES: MISCELLANEOUS

 PAW DOMINANCE

 Cats have "paw dominance" similar to the right-handedness and left-handedness found.
 Owners will have noticed that some cats tend to prefer one paw over the other for manipulating objects while others use either paw.
-Studies indicate that 20% of cats are right-pawed; 38.3% of cats are left pawed and the remaining 41.7% are ambidextrous.
+Studies indicate that male cats are predominantly left-pawed while females are predominantly right-pawed.
+However paw dominance also depends on whether the cat is performing a simple or complex task.
 Preferences are determined by the part of the brain called the sensorimotor cerebral cortex.
 Paw dominance is fixed and can be modified only slightly by environmental factors, such as convenience for reaching something.
+There are more details at Paw Preference in Cats.

 STANDING ON 2 LEGS